sharuvaruu/CrackYourPlacement/README.md

 # CrackYourPlacement Challenge

-Welcome to my 45-day DSA challenge repository!
+Welcome to my  DSA challenge repository!
 Here, I’m documenting my progress and solutions to a curated set of questions designed to enhance my problem-solving skills and prepare for tech interviews.

 ## 📅 Challenge Duration
-- 45 Days
+- Forever

 ## 🗂️ Repository Structure
  **Week 1**